siemens/meta-iot2000/meta-iot2000-bsp/README.md

 ```
   URI: git://git.yoctoproject.org/poky
   layers: meta, meta-yocto, meta-yocto-bsp
-  branch: krogoth
+  branch: morty

   URI: git://git.yoctoproject.org/meta-intel
   layers: meta-intel
-  branch: krogoth
+  branch: morty
 ```

 Building the meta-iot2000 BSP Layer
 ===================================

-This uses Yocto 2.1 (Krogoth) with the 4.4 Linux kernel provided by Yocto and the meta-intel layer.
-The build has be tested successfully on Debian 8 and OpenSuse 13.2, but other recent distros are expected to work as well.
+This uses Yocto 2.2 (Morty) with the 4.4 Linux kernel provided by Yocto and the meta-intel layer.
+The build has be tested successfully on Debian 8 and OpenSuse 42.2, but other recent distros are expected to work as well.

 ## Prepare: